Pablo96/Llamathrust-Game-Engine/README.md

-# LlamathrustC
+# LlamathrustC/C++
-Llamathrust GameEngine developed in C18 using LLVM CLANG.
+Llamathrust GameEngine developed in C++17 using LLVM CLANG/GCC/VS2019.

 ## Motivation
 Llamathrust Engine is a personal project to learn how game engines work.